Minimal rational graphs admitting a QHD smoothing: Introduction

 The proof of the Bhupal-Stipsicz theorem is a case analysis of possible solutions to the \QHD smoothing problem of graphs in $\ABC$ (since the other cases have been settled already, see \cite[Section 8]{stipsicz2008rational}).
-This argument is notably simpler and shorter, then the original proof utilizing the combinatorics of symplectic curves and McDuff's theorem, and accordingly the result is weaker, since we only rule out the $\ABC$ graphs with one star from having a \QHD smoothing, while \cite{bhupal2011weighted} rules them out from having a symplectic filling.
-This gap will hopefully be filled by an upcoming paper of Plamenevskaya-Starkston.
-In \cite{plamenevskaya2023unexpected} they expand the de Jong-van Straten theory into the symplectic case, if the corresponding curve singularity has only smooth branches, the general case is work in progress.
+This argument is notably simpler and shorter than the original proof, which utilizes the combinatorics of symplectic curves and McDuff's theorem.
+Accordingly the result is weaker, since we only rule out the $\ABC$ graphs with one star from having a \QHD smoothing, whereas \cite{bhupal2011weighted} rules them out from having a symplectic filling.
+This gap is filled by new results of Plamenevskaya-Starkston.
+In \cite{plamenevskaya2023unexpected} they expand the de Jong-van Straten theory into the symplectic case, if the corresponding curve singularity has only smooth branches, and in \cite{plamenevskaya2025sandwiched} to the general case.
+This means, that if the intersection pattern for a \QHD smoothing is impossible then the graph cannot admit a symplectic \QHD filling.

-The paper is organized as follows: In Section 2 we review details on the $\ABC$ families, and the deformation theory for sandwiched singularities.
+The paper is organized as follows: In Section 2, we review details on the $\ABC$ families, and the deformation theory for sandwiched singularities.
 Section 3 gives specific introduction to minimal rational graphs, and describes and proves the reduction algorithm.
 Section 4 shows some necessary conditions for a graph to admit a combinatorial \QHD smoothing.
 Section 5 is dedicated to examples of graphs, which do admit combinatorial \QHD smoothings, and Section 6 consists of an introduction to the case when the curves can have cusp singularities, and the proof of the Bhupal-Stipsicz theorem.